decentology/workshop-yeovil/README.md

     Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.

-## Testing & Running the application
+##  🏁 Testing & Running the Application
 If you were successful following the Installation application, you should be greeted with the tribes home page that looks like this:
 <img src="./apps/ethereum/tribes/public/tribes-home.png" alt="tribes"/>

+### Prerequisities
-To be able to actually do anything on the dapp, you need a Metmask Wallet and some Rinkeby eth.
+To be able to interact with the dapp, you need a Metmask Wallet and Rinkeby eth.

+1. **Metamask**

     If you do not have a metamask wallet, [here](https://www.surgewomen.io/learn-about-web3/set-up-metamask-wallet) is a guide you can follow on how to set up one.

+2. **Rinkeby Faucets**

     To get some Rinkeby eth here are some available faucets you can request from:
 - https://faucet.paradigm.xyz/
 - https://app.mycrypto.com/faucet

+    Or ask us to send you some in our [Discord Server.](http://discord.gg/decentology)

 ## 📌 Important Links and File Locations